West Yorkshire derbies: Other rivalries

 In addition to the major rivalries listed above:

+Since their relegation in 2014, the Bradford Bulls main local rivals in the RL Championship are the Halifax Panthers, their stadiums located within six miles of each other.

 Leeds Rhinos share a fairly one-way rivalry with League 1 and fellow Leeds based side Hunslet.
 The lack of competitive fixtures sees Rhinos supporters view other West Yorkshire teams as greater rivals.

 Similarly, Castleford and Wakefield both share a rivalry with Featherstone Rovers, but seen as Rovers have played most of their recent years in the Championship competitive fixtures are few and far between.

 The Heavy Woollen Derby is contested by Championship sides Batley Bulldogs and Dewsbury Rams.
 This derby generally receives less attention that other West Yorkshire derbies due to it not taking place in the top tier of British rugby league.

-Due to their proximity to East Lancashire, roses rivalries see Halifax Panthers and Huddersfield Giants view Oldham Roughyeds and Rochdale Hornets as greater rivals.
+Due to their proximity to East Lancashire, roses rivalries see Halifax Panthers and Huddersfield Giants also view Oldham Roughyeds and Rochdale Hornets as rivals.
 This has a higher presence in rugby than football partly due to historic roses competition and the limited popularity of rugby league outside of the two historic counties.